SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

     When I set the variable "court_date" to "today + 12"
 ```

-If you want to use an environment variable to set a value, see the `secret variables` Step.
-You must use that even if the information is not sensitive.

 ---

 The `secret variables` Step can set variables that have sensitive information.
 For example, a password.
 The value of this variable will not appear anywhere in the report or in the console.
-You also will be unable to take a screenshot of the page.
+Also, you will be unable to take a screenshot of the page.

 This is a complex Step to use.
 You **must** use a GitHub "secret" to store the value.
 To learn how to create and add a secret for the test, see the [GitHub secrets section](#github-secrets).